 Thanks to that realization.
 I switched back to my current phone Nokia 1280 and never looked back.

 Now the phone is dumb.
 Did I become smart?.
 That’s too dumb a question to ask.
-I am simply learning & growing everyday without depending too much on external gadgets.
-When I forget my mobile phone at home, I don’t miss it at office.
+I am simply learning & growing every day without depending too much on external gadgets.
+When I forget my mobile phone at home, I don’t miss it at the office.
 It’s just a gadget to me, as it is supposed to be.

 What a relief man!!!.
 At least, I know for sure that I will never have Smartphone Separation Anxiety.
 Too bad that the scientists have coined a new word for this madness.
 This is real.
 Check the references section below for the link to the actual research article.

-There is a miniscule population of smart users who actually use smartphones for better productivity.
+There is a minuscule population of smart users who actually use smartphones for better productivity.
 Let them go on.
-For the rest of us, we could try making our phone distraction free for few days and see if that helps.
+For the rest of us, we could try making our phone distraction-free for few days and see if that helps.

 Better, if we could use a basic model phone.

-Much better, if we could be phone-free.You are here : home > categories > self-improvement
+Much better, if we could be phone-free.home > categories > self-improvement